 Don’t miss the latest drinks industry news and insights.
 Sign up for our award-winning newsletters and get insider intel, resources, and trends delivered to your inbox every week.

 For Momose and Polsky, offering such drinks is simply good hospitality.
 “When people who don’t drink come into our bar and see interesting options,” says Polsky, “they think, ‘Wow, they really thought about me.’”
 He has observed that the trend is more likely to be embraced by people who prioritize wellness, by high-end restaurants and bars, and by establishments already catering to those with dietary restrictions, such as vegetarians.

 Naming the Category

-Momose eschews the word mocktail—which she says implies, at best, something half done, and at worst, something to be mocked—in favor of “spirit free,” a term that was inspired by a nonalcoholic beer in her native Japan whose name translates as “free spirit.”
+Momose eschews the word mocktail—which she says implies, at best, something half done, and at worst, something to be mocked—in favor of “spirit free,” a term that was inspired by a non-alcoholic beer in her native Japan whose name translates as “all-free.”

 “‘Spirit free’ feels exciting and empowering,” says Momose.
 “It’s not zero, without, or lacking.
 I try not to compare my drinks to alcoholic ones—I just say this is a refreshing, bitter, tart, or effervescent and thought-provoking drink.
 It can stand alone.”